 Making Changes Permanent?
-Other 2021 MPFS Proposals
+Other 2021 MPFS Changes

-- Relax frequency limits for certain services (nursing visits via telehealth covered a 1 visit per 3 days vs. 1 visit every 30 days) - Seeks comment about whether CMS should remove frequency limits completely - LCSWs, PTs, OTs, SLPs and clinical psychologists can furnish online assessment and management services, virtual check-in and remote evaluation services - Clarifies whether telehealth should be billed when provider furnishes service in same location as beneficiary (i.e., remotely via telehealth even though provider on-site) - Proposes to make permanent NPs, PAs, CNS and CNM ability to supervise performance of diagnostic tests (temporary during PHE) - Pharmacists can provide services incident to physician services - Considering whether to extend teaching physicians" ability to provide services of residents via telehealth, expanded set of services residents can provide and coverage of services by residents outside scope of GME and furnished to inpatients of teaching hospital (all temporary during PHE) either through Dec.
-2021 or made permanent - Many other changes
+- Relaxed frequency limits for certain services (nursing visits via telehealth covered as 1 visit every 14 days (proposed rule would have been 3 days) - LCSWs, PTs, OTs, SLPs and clinical psychologists can furnish online assessment and management services, virtual check-in and remote evaluation services - Clarified that services are not considered telehealth when provider and patient are at the same physical location, even if technology is used to facilitate the encounter. - Pharmacists can provide services incident to physician services - Finalized that teaching physicians' ability to provide services of residents via telehealth will extend through December, 2021. - Expanded set of services residents can provide and coverage of services by residents outside scope of GME and furnished to inpatients of teaching hospital through the end of December 2021. - CMS declined at this time to extend beyond 2021 or make the changes permanent.

 Making Changes Permanent?
+Other 2021 MPFS Changes